lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Profile page**

-   The profile page features the personal details, order details as well as reviews left by the users and is only accessible once the user has logged-in onto the website.
-The user will be able to update / delete his profile, review past orders and amend/delete reviews.
+   The profile page features the personal details of the user and is only accessible once the user has logged-in onto the website.
+The user will be able to update his profile.

    ![profile page](screenshots/profile.png)